fandulu/ASAD/README.md

 ### A-AVA Dataset Download

-Our A-AVA dataset is extended from the [AVA dataset] (http://research.google.com/ava/) and the [TAO dataset] (https://taodataset.org/).
+Our A-AVA dataset is extended from the [AVA dataset](http://research.google.com/ava/) and the [TAO dataset](https://taodataset.org/).
 For more details and copyrights, please refer to their webpages.

 You can download our A-AVA dataset from [Download](https://drive.google.com/file/d/19p84A5rZUGtExpWnwLVc7n4sgypvITIt/view?usp=sharing)